 - Cream the butter and sugar together with a mixer, then mix the eggs.

-- Add bananas and vanilla, stirring to combine.
+- Add bananas and vanilla, stirring until well combined.

-- Mix in flour mixture a little at a time until thoroughly combined.
+- Mix in the flour mixture a little at a time until thoroughly combined.

 - Pour milk into the bread batter slowly while stirring all of the ingredients together.

-- Pour into the prepared loaf pan and bake for 60 minutes or until a toothpick comes out clean after inserting it into the center of the bread.
+- Pour the mixture into the prepared loaf pan and bake for 60 minutes, or until a toothpick inserted into the center of the bread comes out clean.

-- Remove from oven and let bread rest in the pan for about 10 minutes, then remove and cool completely before slicing.
+- Remove the bread from the oven and let it rest in the pan for about 10 minutes.
+Then, remove it and cool completely before slicing.

 Notes